Scleral Buckling Surgery for Retinal Detachment

 A scleral buckle is a piece of silicone sponge, rubber, or semi-hard plastic that your eye doctor (ophthalmologist) places on the outside of the eye (the sclera, or the white of the eye).
 The material is sewn to the eye to keep it in place.
 The buckling element is usually left in place permanently.

 The element pushes in, or "buckles," the sclera toward the middle of the eye.
 This buckling effect on the sclera relieves the pull (traction) on the retina, allowing the retinal tear to settle against the wall of the eye.
 The buckle effect may cover only the area behind the detachment, or it may encircle the eyeball like a ring.
-See a picture of a scleral buckle in place.

 By itself, the buckle does not prevent a retinal break from opening again.
 Usually extreme cold (cryopexy) or, less commonly, heat (diathermy) or light (laser photocoagulation) is used to scar the retina and hold it in place until a seal forms between the retina and the layer beneath it.
 The seal holds the layers of the eye together and keeps fluid from getting between them.